cloudtnt-rcl/RCL.CloudTnT.Specification/README.md

 Credentials should be presented as a [Json Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).

-The header of the JWT should include public JWK defined in the issuer's DID.
+The header of the JWT should include the public JWK defined in the issuer's DID.

 ```json
 {